we-ready/notebook/English/junior.5.md

 The guns sounded still closer now, but Dr Bethune worked on.
 He and the other doctors did not leave until the operation was over.
 By that time the Japanese were already very near.
 As Bethune and the other doctors were climbing the hills, they could see the enemy entering the village in the valley below.

-## GRAMMAR

-Direct Speech and Indirect Speech

-[ ... ] someone (not) to do something
-- tell
-- ask
-- order

-She said to us, "Please have a rest".
-She asked us to have a rest.

-He said, "Go away."
-He ordered [ ... ] to go away.
-- him
-- her
-- the boy
-- me

-One of the doctors said, "Let me go on with the operation, Dr Bethune".
-One of the doctors asked Dr Bethune to let him go on with the operation.

-He said to Dr Bethune, "Don’t go on operating any more".
-He told Dr Bethune not to go on operating any more.

 # LESSON 11